 The General Reserve is a long-term safeguard against unexpected shortfalls in the commercial areas.
-The Committee Reserve was a reserve set up on the closure of regional bank accounts representing amounts owing to Practitioner groups.

 Reserves are designated by the Board when special projects are identified and reserves are specifically allocated.

 Taxation

 Provision is made for taxation on rents received, interest and on the trading surplus arising from non mutual trading.